BotsiTeam/BotsiSDK-Android/README.md

 ```

 Properly handle these errors in your application to provide appropriate feedback to users and ensure a smooth user experience.

+## Development Guidelines

+### Code Style
+- The project follows Kotlin coding conventions and best practices
+- Use meaningful function and variable names that clearly express intent
+- Include proper KDoc documentation for all public APIs
+- Follow SOLID principles and clean architecture patterns
+- Maintain consistent formatting and indentation

+### Dependency Management
+- Dependencies are managed through the `libs.versions.toml` file using version catalogs
+- This ensures consistent dependency versions across all modules
+- When adding new dependencies, update the version catalog appropriately

+### Publishing
+- The SDK is published to GitHub Packages and Maven Central
+- Publishing configuration is defined in the buildSrc directory
+- Version management follows semantic versioning principles

+### Error Handling Best Practices
+- Use proper exception handling and propagate errors to the appropriate layer
+- Provide meaningful error messages and comprehensive logging
+- Handle edge cases gracefully and provide fallback mechanisms
+- Always provide error callbacks in public API methods

+## Architecture

+### Overview
+The Botsi SDK follows a clean, modular architecture with clear separation of concerns:

+### Layers
+- **Data Layer**: Contains repositories, data sources, HTTP clients, and data models
+- **Domain Layer**: Contains business logic, use cases, and domain models
+- **UI Layer**: Contains UI components, view models, and Compose-based views

+### Key Components
+- **BotsiFacade**: Main entry point that coordinates all SDK operations
+- **DiManager**: Dependency injection manager providing required dependencies
+- **Interactors**: Business logic components for profiles, products, and purchases
+- **HTTP Clients**: Network communication with Botsi services
+- **Analytics Tracker**: Event tracking and analytics reporting

+### Design Principles
+- **Single Responsibility**: Each class has a single, well-defined purpose
+- **Dependency Injection**: All dependencies are injected, making the code testable
+- **Thread Safety**: All public methods are thread-safe and callbacks execute on the main thread
+- **Error Handling**: Comprehensive error handling with meaningful error messages
+- **Caching**: Local caching for offline access and improved performance

+### Jetpack Compose Integration
+- The SDK uses Jetpack Compose for modern, declarative UI components
+- Follow Compose best practices for performance and maintainability
+- UI components are reusable and customizable
+- State management follows Compose patterns and guidelines

+### Threading Model
+- All SDK operations are asynchronous and non-blocking
+- Network operations are performed on background threads
+- Callbacks are always executed on the main thread
+- The SDK handles thread management internally

 ## License